How Much Do Double Pane Windows Cost? (2022)

 Finally, the location of your window won’t affect the cost of the materials, but it can bump up installation costs.
 Windows that are easy to access — like those on first floors — will naturally be more affordable than those on upper stories because they require fewer safety precautions and less specialized equipment.

 Double-pane windows can be two to four times as expensive as the equivalent single-pane option, so many homeowners wonder if upgrading to double-pane is worthwhile.
-In most cases, double-pane windows are well worth the investment, primarily because they are significantly more energy-efficient.
+In most cases, double-pane windows are well worth the investment, primarily because they are significantly more energy-efficient and add value to your home.

 Your windows are where your home’s interior loses most of its energy used for heating and cooling to the outside, so installing the most energy-efficient windows in your home can help you maintain a more comfortable and less-costly interior temperature.